The Bankrate promise

-This college savings plan allows any contributions to the account to grow tax-deferred.
-Money can be withdrawn tax-free as long as it’s used for qualified education expenses, such as tuition and fees, room and board and books at universities as well as technical and vocational schools.
-While created to help pay for college, these plans can now also be used to pay for K-12 tuition at private schools.
+The 529 savings plan allows any contributions to the account to grow tax-deferred.
+Money can be withdrawn tax-free as long as it’s used for qualified education expenses, such as tuition and fees, room and board and books at universities, technical and vocational schools and other qualified institutions.
+While created to help pay for college, these plans can now also be used to pay for K-12 tuition at private schools and apprenticeship programs.

 So, what is a 529 plan?
 Here’s what you need to know about 529 plans and how to use them to achieve your future college savings goals for your children.